 Finally, once you have picked out the basic bench type that is right for you, you need to decide what accessories you need.

-You might consider making a list of accessories offered and decide what you must have, don’t want, and what you would like but do not need immediately to begin your workout regimen.
-These you can purchase little by little over time.
-You will most likely want a weight rack with you bench.
+You might consider making a list of accessories offered and decide what you must have, don’t want, and what you would like but do not need immediately to begin your workout regimen; these accessories you can purchase little by little over time.
+You will most likely want a weight rack with your bench.

 The best ones come attached to the bench for easy access and organization of your dumbbells.

-Another option typically offered is a tower for push-ups, dips, leg raises or chin-ups, leg raises.
+Another option typically offered is a tower for push-ups, dips, pull-ups or chin-ups, and leg raises.
 You can also purchase a hyperextension attachment for your bench to work your lower back and obliques.
 If bicep curls are your thing, consider a preacher curl attachment.